zouharvi/mff-student/language_data_resources/questions.md

 ### Explain what POS tagging is and give examples of tag sets.
 Give examples of situations in which tagging is non-trivial even for a human.
 Assigning correct POS tags to words in a sentence.
 For English __Penn Treebank POS tagset__ or __Negra corpus tagset__.
 Lots of sentences are ambiguous.
 Humans have around 5% error rates.
-Some cannot be solved without without semantics/pragmatics: `The movie was entertaining.` Is `entertaining` a verb or an adjective?
+Some cannot be solved without without semantics/pragmatics:
+`The movie was entertaining.` Is `entertaining` a verb or an adjective?
+`Visiting relatives can be exhausting`

 ### Explain the main sources of variability of POS tag sets accross different corpora.
 Different languages use different grammars and hence require different tag sets.